 Bri Lafond is a PhD student in English and Writing Studies at the University of Illinois at Urbana-Champaign.

-Bri Lafond is a fourth-year PhD student in the Center for Writing Studies affiliated with the English department and the department of Gender and Women's Studies.
+Bri Lafond is a fifth-year PhD student in the Center for Writing Studies affiliated with the English department and the department of Gender and Women's Studies.
 She is currently the Assistant Director of the Center for Writing Studies and the Assistant Director for the Writers Workshop.

 Before coming to the University of Illinois, Bri earned her MA in Composition with dual emphases in Literature and Applied Linguistics/TESL from California State University, San Bernardino.
-She has previously worked as an adjunct composition and rhetoric instructor for both Cal State and the Riverside Community College District, and she has also worked in writing centers in various capacities since 2006.
+She has previously worked as an adjunct composition and rhetoric instructor for both Cal State and the Riverside Community College District; she has also worked in writing centers in various capacities since 2006.

 Innovative composition pedagogy, queer rhetorics, digital rhetorics, multimodality